feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 To build a CommonJS Feature App module bundle for [server-side rendering][server-side-rendering], any module bundler can be used that can produce a CommonJS or UMD bundle.
 The target of this bundle must be Node.js.

+How npm dependencies can be shared on the server is described in the ["Sharing npm Dependencies" guide][sharing-npm-dependencies-commonjs].

 ---